RostHal/Learn-Ruby-for-free/The best Text Editor for Ruby.md

 Pros:
 * Is free.
 * Cross-platform.
-Works on Mac, Windows and Linux.
+Works on Mac, Windows and Linux;
 * Instant file switching.
-Use a fuzzy search to search for a file in your project.
+Use a fuzzy search to search for a file in your project;
 * Themes.
-Customize the theme for every taste.
+Customize the theme for every taste;
 * Packages.
-Atom has a built-in package manager. ...
+Atom has a built-in package manager;
-* Command line.
+* Command line;
-* With GitHub
+* With GitHub;

 Best plugin for writing code:
 TabNine.
 With this plugin, you will write code quickly, clearly, neatly, and in a safe way.